murillowelsi/ctal-tta-docs/README.md

 # CTAL-TTA (Certified Tester Advanced Level Technical Test Analyst)

-This material was created to assist me in preparing for the Certified Tester Advanced Level Technical Test Analyst exam.
+I've created this material to assist me in preparing for the Certified Tester Advanced Level Technical Test Analyst exam.
 It contains a structured approach to learning, with a specific focus on essential aspects of CTAL-TTA.
-Each chapter and section comes equipped with a checkbox for monitoring your progress and a space to record the date when you finish your study.

 ## How to Use